 How can you be a legend of the world’s most popular sport at just 22-years-old?
 Winning a World Cup in your host country is a decent start.
 Neymar was already one of football’s biggest names before this summer.
 His time at Brazilian club Santos FC announced his presence as the next great soccer star from the land of Pele, Garrincha, Ronaldinho, and so many more.
 Next, his move to Barcelona last year proved that he could indeed cut it with the best players on the planet.
-Finally, Nike has used him to showcase their Hypervenom line, which debuted July 1st of last year.
+Finally, Nike has used him to showcase their Hypervenom cleats, which debuted July 1st of last year.
 All this, and Neymar da Silva Santos Junior is still in the embryonic stages of his career.

 Today Nike has dropped the curtain on a brand new update for the Hypervenom, right smack in the middle of Neymar’s World Cup run.
 It’s a special edition gold makeover on the attack-minded boot.
 Why gold?
 Just a decade ago in Santos, Brazil, 12-year-old Neymar would spray paint his football cleats gold because he couldn’t afford to actually buy shiny new boots, or so the legend goes.
 It’s a brilliant move from Nike to tell this story of young Brazilian ambition, while that same kid is dominating a Brazilian World Cup.
 Of course they’re getting a little help from Neymar himself, with his four goals through three World Cup group matches.